troclaux/notes/aws.md

 - nosql database
 - store, query and index json data
 - highly available with replication across 3 AZ

+## DRS (Disaster Recovery Service or Elastic Disaster Recovery)

+> recover your applications and systems quickly after a disaster

+- provides disaster recovery for on-premises and cloud-based applications by continuously replicating your servers to aws
+- enables fail over to aws and fail back once systems are restored

 ## DynamoDB